Fictionistique/representation_upon_enigma/README.md

 ### 2. Start Services

-Start PostgreSQL and Qdrant using Docker:
+Start PostgreSQL, Qdrant, and Ollama using Docker:

 ```bash
 docker-compose up -d
 ```

+**Note**: First run will download Ollama and pull the Llama 3.2 model (~1.5GB).
+This may take 5-10 minutes depending on your internet connection.

 Verify services are running:

 ```bash
 docker-compose ps
 ```

+You should see three services: `civic_postgres`, `civic_qdrant`, and `civic_ollama`.

 ### 3. Set Environment Variables